Position

 • Bachelor’s degree in Occupational Health and Safety, Environmental Science, or a related field.

-• Certified Safety Professional (CSP) or equivalent certification preferred.
+• Certifications such as Certified Safety Professional (CSP) or Occupational Hygiene and Safety Technician (OHST) are preferred.

-• Minimum of 5 years of experience in a health and safety management role.
+• Minimum of 5 years of experience in a health and safety role, preferably in a similar industry.

-• Strong knowledge of health and safety regulations and standards.
+• Strong knowledge of local, state, and federal safety regulations and standards.

 Is becoming a Health and Safety Manager a good career path?